 In your Kubernetes cluster, enable Container Networking Interface (CNI) or its equivalent to establish communication between pods in the cluster.
 In OpenShift environments, you must enable OpenShift Service-Defined Network (OpenShift SDN) for direct network routing to pods.

 Configuring Ingress Controller

-You must set up an ingress controller to manage all the HTTP and WebSocket ingress traffic.
+You must set up an ingress controller to manage all the HTTP and WebSocket ingress traffic, and to support Cluster IP.
 The ingress controller you choose must have the following properties:

 - Cookies usage

 - Header requirements - client IP and redirect, and passthrough

 - Allowlisting (optional)